Michael-Kochis/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Line 55, where the function uses a value not in its scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's name is the same; the dice roll is all that changes

 c.
 What is the lexical scope of `newRoll`?
+newRoll exists only within each call of the nameless function inside personalDice.

 ### Task 3 - Stretch Goals